 Topics shown on the curriculum webs are adapted to cater for pupil interests and questions.

-On top of the curriculum shown on the curriculum webs, all children in KS2 learn at least one instrument a year.
+On top of the curriculum shown on the curriculum webs, all children in KS2 learn at least two instruments.
 Instruments chosen capture pupil interest and enable progression in skill.
-For example, last year year 5 developed skills at playing the ukulele.
-This cohort this year are building on their skills by learning to play the bass guitar.
 The instruments being taught this year are:

 Year 3 – African drumming and Samba drumming